sercante-llc/campaign-influence-starter-pack/README.md

 1. Setup your environment
     - [Install Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm)

+1. Make sure the user you are deploying with has all the right permissions / permission sets
+    - (Permission Set) - When setting up Customizable Campaign Influence, you (your admin) created a permission set to enable the feature.
+The deployment user needs this
+    - (Permission) Change Dashboard Colors - This permission is needed in Lightning to deploy dasbhoards
+    - (Permission) Create and Customize Dashboards
+    - (Permission) Create and Customize Reports

 1. Authorize your Salesforce org and provide it with an alias (**mysandbox** in the command below)
     ```